 Table 2 shows that the bulk of the increase in health costs after a plant closure is due to a huge increase in sickness benefits.
 Male PC workers draw on average sickness benefits amounting to 691 Euros in the first post displacement year.
 This is a dramatic increase in sickness benefit payments, as during the pre-displacement year only 253 Euros were spent on PC workers.
-Almost the same amount (235 Euros) was spent for the matched control group, implying that plant closure increases expenditures by 453 Euros (or 180 percent) within the first post-displacement year.
+Almost the same amount (235 Euros) was spent for the matched control group, implying that plant-closure increases expenditures by 453 Euros (or 180%) within the first post-displacement year.
 However, there are several explanations for this huge increase.
 First, increases in sickness benefits could indicate actual health problems because sickness benefits are only paid after a medical check by a physician.
 Hence workers receiving these benefits are, arguably, in an adverse health situation.
 Second, sickness benefits are higher than unemployment benefits, suggesting that unemployed workers have an incentive to get access to these benefits.
-Moreover, sickness benefits interrupt unemployment benefit payments and thus postpone the date when unemployment benefits lapse, implying that take-up of sickness benfits may partly reflect incentives created by these rules rather than adverse health only.
+Moreover, sickness benefits interrupt unemployment benefit payments and thus postpone the date when unemployment benefits lapse, implying that take-up of sickness benefits may partly reflect incentives created by these rules rather than adverse health only.
 A third reason relates to administrative rules governing the payment of sickness benefits.
-For employed workers, sickness benefits have to be paid by the employer for the first 12 weeks since the start of health-related workplace absence.
+For employed workers, sickness benefits have to be paid by the employer for the first 1 2 weeks since the start of health-related workplace absence.
 For unemployed workers, in contrast, sickness benefits are paid by the public health insurance fund right from the start.
 As unemployment increases strongly after a job loss due to plant closure, sickness benefits for PC workers may increase mechanically due to sickness benefit rules, because we only observe payments made by the public fund.
 We can assess which of the above reasons is driving the increase in sickness benefit payments.
-The data set does not only report the amount of sickness benefits paid to the worker but also the number of days a worker draws such benefits (see row 4 of table 2).
+The data set does not only report the amount of sickness benefits paid to the worker but also the number of days a worker draws such benefits (see row 4 of Table 2).
 Interestingly, days on sick leave do not change among male PC workers.
 On average, PC and matched control workers are receiving sickness benefits over 12.9 and 11.4 days, respectively.
-The difference is significantly different from zero, but much smaller relatively than the corresponding increase in sickness benefits and thus suggests that both direct health effects and incentive effects (i.e. gaining access to higher and longer benefits) are of minor importance.
-The bulk of the increase in sickness benefits is driven by the fact that PC workers enter unemployment which in turn raises sickness benefits costs, age, increases by one year for all PC and NPC workers.
-Second, this increase also reflects the general strong upward trend in public health expenditures (overall health costs increased by 6% from 1998 to 1999).
-Third, workers in the PC and matched NPC sample have to be employed in order to be included in our sample.
-Being employed, they are more likely to experience a positive health shock (leading to a negative health cost shock).
-Simple mean reversion might therefore explain a substantial part of the increase in health expenditures after the reference date.
+The difference is significantly different from zero, but much smaller relative to the corresponding increase in sickness benefits and thus suggests that both direct health effects and incentive effects (i.e. gaining access to higher and longer benefits) are of minor importance.
+The bulk of the increase in sickness benefits is driven by the fact that PC workers enter unemployment which in turn raises sickness benefits to be paid by the public insurance agency.